The Lady of Heaven: Reception

-Due to some people's response to its sectarian nature, as well as the inherent taboo of depicting Islamic figures in film, there is much criticism of the film's existence.

 Pre-release

 In the Marché du Film at the 2021 Cannes Film Festival, the producers were interviewed by Deadline Hollywoods co-Editor-in-Chief, Mike Fleming Jr, in a panel discussion on International Storytelling in Modern Cinema.
 The producers spoke of bringing Lady Fatima's story to life and the challenges the team faced with depicting religious history.
 The film received an award for Best Visual Effects at the iSuccess International Awards gala in an event hosted by Superfilm Studios in co-production with Forbes France.

-Despite this early praise from non-Muslim critics, in the Muslim world, it continued to draw criticism from both Twelver Shia and Sunni scholars, organisations and institutions, including the Pakistani Government and scholars from Al-Azhar.Fars News Agency has questioned the film's intent, noting that: "A number of renowned Islamic scholars have criticized the film for poor background research and inflammatory content."
+Despite this early praise from non-Muslim critics, in the Muslim world, it continued to draw criticism from both Twelver Shia and Sunni scholars, organisations and institutions, including the Pakistani Government and scholars from Al-Azhar.Fars News Agency questioned the film's intent, saying: "A number of renowned Islamic scholars have criticized the film for poor background research and inflammatory content."

 Ali Shamkhani, secretary of the Supreme National Security Council of Iran, also questioned its purpose on Twitter.

-The Iranian government banned the film from being released in there, calling it aimed at dividing Muslims.
+The Iranian government banned the film from being released in Iran, saying it was aimed at dividing Muslims.

-In 2021, four Shia scholars, Ayatollah Sheikh Naser Makarem Shirazi, Ayatollah Sheikh Lotfollah Safi Golpaygani, Ayatollah Sheikh Ja'far Sobhani and Ayatollah Sheikh Hossein Noori Hamedani, condemned the film.
+In 2021, four Iranian Shia scholars, Ayatollah Sheikh Naser Makarem Shirazi, Ayatollah Sheikh Lotfollah Safi Golpaygani, Ayatollah Sheikh Ja'far Sobhani and Ayatollah Sheikh Hossein Noori Hamedani, condemned the film.

-Additionally that year, seven UK based Shia scholars criticised it for exacerbating sectarian tensions between Muslims in the UK.
+Also that year, seven UK based Shia scholars criticised it for exacerbating sectarian tensions between Muslims in the UK.

-5Pillars, an Islamic Media organisation from the UK, disregarded the film as "two hours plus of the most extreme Shia sectarian narratives about how the caliphate was supposedly “usurped” from the Ahl ul Bayt.
-And most Muslims will find the invective against three of the most beloved companions [Abu Bakr As-Sadiq, Umar Ibn Al-Khattab and Uthman Ibn Affan] of the Prophet Muhammad (PBUH) shocking and disgusting".
-They further noted that it is a "deeply racist film with all the main negative characters being portrayed by black actors", despite historically all coming from the Quraysh tribe in Arabia, thus being ethnically identical to the protagonists portrayed by lighter skinned actors and actresses.